tosin2013/quarkus-holidays-ai/README.md

 - [06 Working with Images](./docs/06-working-with-images.md)
 - [07 Adding Guardrails](./docs/07-adding-some-guardrails.md)

+What did we explore with this exercise?

+- We integrated an LLM into a Quarkus application
+- Worked with prompts, chains and memory and used annotations to pass prompts and structure interactions
+- Used functions to interact with the system components
+- Leveraged easy RAG and RAG using a vectorized database
+- Implemented guardrails to mitigate misbehaviors

+We basically touched on the tip of the iceberg regarding what Quarkus+Langchain4j could do.
+To learn from a more comprehensive set of tutorials, please see the credits section below.

 ## Credits

 Much/most of this was taken and repurposed from these wonderful source/tutorial materials: